bbulkow/FastLED-idf/README.md

 and `idf.py menuconfig`, and set whatever paramenters you need.
 There is nothing in this library that's specific to any particular version.

+I tend to set the compiler into -O2 mode.

 # a note about level shifting

 I've now read a lot of reddit posts about people saying "but I hook LEDs up to an Arudino and it works,